rwightman/gen-efficientnet-pytorch/README.md

 ## What's New

+### Nov 22, 2019
+ * New top-1 high!
+Ported official TF EfficientNet AdvProp weights and B8 model spec.
+Created a new set of `ap` models since they use a different preprocessing (Inception mean/std) from the original EfficientNet base/AA/RA weights.

 ### Nov 15, 2019
  * Ported official TF MobileNet-V3 float32 large/small/minimalistic weights
  * Modifications to MobileNet-V3 model and components to support some additional config needed for differences between TF MobileNet-V3 and mine